sourcecred/docs/docs/setup/plugins/initiatives.md

 Having this `initiatives` object in our project file implies that we _want to_ enable Initiatives.

-Note, should there be any errors trying to load them, it will consider that a fatal error and crash.
+Note, should there be any errors trying to load the initiatives, it will consider that a fatal error and crash.
 If you want to disable Initiatives these lines should be removed from the project file.

 There's one argument here:

 - **`initiatives.remoteUrl`**: The URL where we can find the _canonical_ Initiatives in a browser.
 Note we're pointing to the `master` branch in the example as the _canonical_ is important.

 ### 3. Loading a project with Initiatives

-To load the updated `project.json` which now enables Initiatives, we need to provide and extra ENV variable.
+To load the updated `project.json` which now enables Initiatives, we need to provide an extra ENV variable.

 - **`SOURCECRED_INITIATIVES_DIRECTORY`**: The local path to our Initiatives directory.
-It supports both absolute and relative paths (from your current working directory).
+This path can be absolute or relative to your current working directory.

 Assuming you're running SourceCred in a node environment, your load command might look like this.